InSyncWithFoo/pyright-for-pycharm/README.md

 This is only a minimum viable product.

-* Tests have not been written, and manual tests have only been performed on Windows.
+* There are no tests.
+Manual checks are only performed on Windows.
-* There are no documentations; the UX might be terrible for some.
 * Since `ExternalAnnotator`s are only called after all other annotators have run, expect a major delay (up to a few seconds) between checks.